Employer Guide & Glossary

 MEC does not make the offered coverage automatically ACA compliant since it must also be AFFORDABLE and meet MINIMUM VALUE [see below].

-In practice, MEC means the plan provides coverage for wellness, preventative services, prescription discounts, and telehealth services at least equivalent to the basic provisions of state-sponsored programs such as MEDICARE and MEDICAID or plans available within HEALTH INSURANCE MARKETPLACE also known as EXCHANGES].
+In practice, MEC means the plan provides coverage for wellness, preventative services, prescription discounts, and telehealth services at least equivalent to the basic provisions of state-sponsored programs such as MEDICARE and MEDICAID or plans available within HEALTH INSURANCE MARKETPLACE [also known as EXCHANGES].

 Organizations offering plans not already recognized as MEC can apply to the CENTERS FOR MEDICARE & MEDICAID SERVICES (CMS) for recognition and should use the process outlined in regulatory guidance issued by the CENTER FOR CONSUMER INFORMATION AND INSURANCE OVERSIGHT (CCIIO).
-Essential coverage requirements and are aimed at attracting and retaining top talent by also including primary and urgent care visits with low co-pays, and discounted specialist and laboratory services.
+Essential coverage requirements are aimed at attracting and retaining top talent by also including primary and urgent care visits with low co-pays, and discounted specialist and laboratory services.

 WHAT IS MINIMUM VALUE?